QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 size_t otplen )

-Encodes binary data into a hexadecimal string.
+Encode binary data to an upper-case hexadecimal string.

 Parameters

-inplen[size_t] Number of bytes in the input data.
+inplen[size_t] Number of bytes to encode.

 Returns